 Tips to get started:

-- Some choose to count their breaths.
+- Focus on breath.
+Some choose to count their breaths.
 Starting with one when inhaling, then two when exhaling and so on up to ten, then repeat.
 Others choose to focus on the oxygen moving through their diaphragm.
 Find what works for you.

 Types of Meditation: